Pear Ginger Muffins

 Please enable JavaScript in your browser to complete this form.

-Pears and ginger are such a good flavor combination.
-I love the sweetness of the pears with the fresh, slightly spicy bite of the ginger.
-Ginger is a common ingredient in many fall and winter spiced baked goods.
+Pears and ginger – Pears and ginger are a perfect for fall baking.
+The sweetness of the pears with the fresh, slightly spicy bite of the ginger is a delicious combination.

 How to Make Pear Ginger Muffins